Ttibsi/CppCheatSheet/CPPCheatSheet.md

 comes to memory management, as otherwise you'd have to wrap basically everything in a try-catch, which is inefficient.
-It's better to use smart pointers and wrap main() in a catch-all
+It's better to use smart pointers and wrap main() in a catch-all `std::unique_ptr` is a standard library version of a smart pointer

+* Anonymous/unnamed values are rvalues, and you can create a reference to them with two ampbersands `int &&rval {5};` which creates a specific type of temp reference that extends the value's scope to the end of the block instead of the end of the line.
+    * You should never return an rvalue or rreference

+* As of C++11, there are move constructors and operators as well as copy constructors and operators
+    * Move assignment takes an rref with two ambersands instead of a single reference
+* Moving is more memory effiient than copying as there's less to create and destroy
+* Move constructors/assignment is called when the parameter given is an rvalue
+    * Typially a literal or temporary value
+* Movers aren't implicit like destructors are
+* Often, a class with movers will remove the copiers
+* These are specifically relevant in smart pointer classes.

+* You can use `std::move` from the `<utility>` header to treat an lvalue as an rvalue for the purpose of moving it into another value, such as adding a string to a vector.
+    * This difference there is between copying and moving - using `move` treats it as a move operation instead of a copy operation.
+* We can use `std::move_if_noexcept` as well to determine if a move should occur or not - it'll trigger a move in the same way as `std::move`, but only if the given argument won't trigger an exception.

+`std::unique_ptr` lives in the `<memory>` header.
+* When you use this, it should completely own the object it manages, not share it with other classes.
+* unique_ptr accuately creates move semantics, meaning you can move items around easily enough.
+    * Because of this, copy semantics are disabled
+* THis will also impliticly cast to a bool to tell you if the ptr manages a resource or not (ie is a nullptr or otherwise empty) so you can us a simple IF statement to check
+* Dont' use a unique_ptr for an array object as there are better choices in a `std::vector`, `std::string` or `std::array` (dynamic array, c-string, fixed array)
+* You can use `.get()` to get the actual pointer back

+* On the other hand, there's `std:shared_ptr` that lets you share an object between multiple pointers
+* This can cause scoping issues and problems with destructors as if one goes out of scope, it will trigger the destructor, then another goes out of scope again, it will also try to trigger that object's destructor.
+* You can use `std::make_shared` to create a sharedptr, this is safer than the base way.
+* Note that prior to C++20, this doesn't support arrays very well and you probably shouldn't use it that way.
+* When shared pointers have a circular dependancy/reference, they'll prevent each other from being destroyed
+    * This can be prevented by setting a pointer attribute to a weak pointer instead. (ex `std::weak_ptr<Class> ptr;`)